rubzk/rubzk.github.io/_posts/2020-08-03-creating-spotify-playlists.md

 ![img](https://miro.medium.com/max/1400/1*7WV-PrCVdfcAhbvKlkvx3w.png)

 As a result, it returns all the tracks that the list has with all the information on each one.
-The most important thing would be missing ... the audio features that I mentioned so much above and to achieve each of them there is a function called audio_features()
+The most important thing would be missing ... the __*audio features*__ that I mentioned so much before and to achieve each of them there is a function called `audio_features()`

 {% highlight js %}
 sp.audio_features('2kmX8QNMLg72Vy9Ux6mdmi')